SiaoChi/SiaoChi/README.md

 My ultimate objective is to be an independent backend engineer, crafting awe-inspiring programs that people admire.

 ## Recent Experience 🚀
+- On board for a new position as a backend developer in Nov 2023.
 - Completed the AppWorks School bootcamp for backend programming during Apr-Aug 2023.
 - Through self-learning on online tutorial websites, I developed a recipe website using Python and Django, equipped with CRUD functionality in 2022.